pentandra/lifepreserver/METADATA.md

 OPTIONAL_FOR_KINDS: `person`, `member`, `organization`

-The telephone number associated wih a person or organization.
+The telephone number associated with a person or organization.
 Format SHOULD comply with ITU Recommendation [E.123] or [E.164].

 ### `title`